laszlocph/website/index.md

 * What about the database?

 <br/>

+If you are like the managers I talked to recently, then you probably realized that the path between running Docker locally and running it in production is really not trivial.

-It's so simple using Docker locally with Compose, but how do you move all that to production?
+It's so simple using Docker locally with Docker Compose, but how do you move all that to production?
+The number of decisions you have to make quickly become overwhelming.

----

-Hi, I'm Laszlo Fogas, Devops Consultant.

-**I help software teams moving their Docker experiments to production.**
+There is no clear answer for your questions and the expertise is not always available in your team.

+## Get clarity and clear direction

+To fast track your Docker orchestration project I deliver the key milestones that provide momentum and clear direction for your team.

+Your team may deploy Dockerized services days after project start.
+I both set up the cluster and ramp up your team to be able to do so.

 <br/>
 <br/>
 <img src="9ySXeJrr.jpg" alt="Laszlo Fogas, Devops consultant" style="width: 250px"/>
 <br/>

-I've dedicated the past year answering these questions.

-Participated in three orchestration projects using Redhat's Openshift and the Rancher Kubernetes distribution.
+Hi, I'm Laszlo Fogas, your Devops Consultant from Copenhagen.

+I help large software teams moving their Docker experiments to production.

+## IT Operations, Test Managers, Developers

+Rolling out a Docker based service platform is a multi layer activity.
+Projects fail for multitude of reasons and many of them are not technical.

+My background gives me the perspective to effectively operate on many levels of your organization.
+I manage stakeholders, advocate for developers and coach peers where and when it has the most impact for successful project delivery.
+In the past I worked best closely with Operations Managers, Tooling Team Leads, Test and Release Managers of departments larger than twenty.

-## Kickstart your Docker project
+## The five steps to fast track your Docker project

-The biggest enemy of Docker projects is the overwhelming number of technology choices you have to make.
-This requires expertise that is not always available in your team given the steep learning curve in this fast moving ecosystem.

-To kickstart your Docker orchestration project I distilled the five steps that give clarity and clear direction for your team.

 Hire me, and have the following list of deliveries in a matter of weeks on a fix price: